-The students each will give a 10-minute presentation in the class.
-The presentation should show a student's discovery of a recent interesting advertising campaign, which could be in any formats, print, video commercial, radio, interactive advertisements, outdoor advertisements etc. The presentation should include the advertisement campaign background, the focal issue (targeted market, consumer insights, and creative strategy), your personal analysis and evaluation of the campaign, summary and suggestions for the campaign.
-The presentation should be presented through PPT slides (8 - 12 slides) with quality design and clear description.
-A video clip could be part of the presentation but the video clip alone should not take more than 20% of the time of your presentation.
+The students each will give a 15-minute presentation in the class.
+The presentation should show a student's discovery of a recent interesting social media advertising campaign.
+The presentation should include the campaign background, the focal issue (targeted market, consumer insights, and creative strategy), your personal analysis and evaluation of the campaign, summary and suggestions for the campaign.
+The presentation should be presented through PPT slides (12 - 15 slides) with quality design and clear description.
+A video clip could be part of the presentation, but the video clip alone should not take more than 20% of the time of your presentation.